11/8/2024

 Chief Executive Officer

-look, there's also been fair to add.
-We have made great improvements on production costs in the United States.
-In North America, you remember we had this protracted strike in Racine.
-We had to get efficiency back into our sprayer plants, and Benson particularly, and we had to get our operational efficiency back on track.
-We had a couple of plant leader changes also in North America, and that has paid back really well.
-And we have with the leadership team centered in the US with our manufacturing head cars of the quality tune.
+which which we are reviewing and from the last review we had as stated nothing significant yeah look there's also i mean it's fair to add we have made for great improvements on production costs in the united states north america you remember we had this this protracted strike in racine we had um to get uh efficiency back into our sprayer plans and benson particularly and we had to get our operational efficiency back on track.
+We had a couple of plant leader changes also in North America that has paid back really well.
+And we have with the leadership team centered in the U.S. with our manufacturing head cars of the quality tune.
 We have the ones who go after these areas of quality and manufacturing costs quite diligently.
-So that is going to continue, and that has been a great addition, particularly from the US team across their plans, and we will grind through also the other regions to see them operating at a lower production cost level.
-Also next year, even at lower volumes, because you do not need necessarily higher volumes in order to get productive efficiency.
-You can also do the things better with lower production volumes, and that is something that we expect to see also in the next year.
+That is going to continue, and that has been a great addition, particularly from the U.S. team across their plants, and we will grind through also the other regions to see them operating at a lower overall production cost level also next year, even at lower volumes, because you do not need necessarily higher volumes in order to get product efficiency.
+You can also do the things better with lower production volumes, and that is something that We expect to see also in the next year.

 speaker